 - Watch our series of short films called ‘Reflections’ on our website here.
 They provide insights into the 12 Step programme from the perspectives of addiction experts and people in recovery

 - Contact your local authority for details of treatment services in your area

 - Access outpatient one to one counselling sessions if you’re seeking support for addiction.

-However, if you would like to speak to us about options with rehabilitation, please call us on 01934 812 319 or get in touch with us confidentially online.
+However, if you would like to speak to us about options with rehabilitation, please call our enquiries team on 01934 815515 or get in touch with us confidentially online.